 This attribute specifies additional detailed and technical information about the job.
-Neither the Printer nor the client localizes the message(s), since they are intended for use by the system administrator or other experienced technical persons.
+The Printer NEED NOT localize the message(s), since they are intended for use by the system administrator or other experienced technical persons.
+Localization might obscure the technical meaning of such messages.

 Clients MUST NOT attempt to parse the value of this attribute.
 See "job-document-access-errors" (section 4.3.11) for additional errors that a program can process.